datalets/public-health-ch/README.md

 **Frontend setup**

-Make sure a recent version of node.js (we recommend using [nave.sh](https://gipublichealth/static/org/archive-message.htmlthub.com/isaacs/nave)), then:
+Use the LTS version of node.js (we recommend using [nave.sh](https://gipublichealth/static/org/archive-message.htmlthub.com/isaacs/nave) with `nave use lts`), then:

 ```
 npm install -g yarn grunt-cli